nerdcash/Nerdbank.QRCodes/src/Nerdbank.QRCodes/README.md

 ## Features

-* Decode a QR code (using the excellent ZXing.Net library, Windows only) from a high quality render or a photo with a QR code somewhere in the image.
+* Decode a QR code from a high quality render or a photo with a QR code somewhere in the image.
 * Encode data in a QR code (using the excellent QRCoder library) supporting several graphic formats (some Windows only) and even as ASCII art.

 ## Usage